 Lastly, the deployment of 3D printers will require resources skilled in 3D modeling and printer operation.
 Those resources must be trained and certified.

-In the next blog, I’ll be looking into the usage of Blockchains related to 3D Printing.
+In the upcoming forth blog, I’ll be looking into the usage of Blockchains related to 3D Printing.